 This shows counts for:

 Requested Follow Up

 Internal Link Clicks

-To download a spreadsheet with much more granular metrics, click the Export Report button, and then click Metrics.
+To download a spreadsheet with much more granular metrics, click the Export Report button, then click Metrics.
 You can also click the Chats option to download all the messages for each sponsor.
-For a complete look at what's included in these exports, check this out!
+For a complete look at what's included in these exports, see our Metrics article.
 You can edit the spreadsheet down to each sponsor's metrics and then email them all that data goodness. 💾

-Lastly, you can use the Get Shareable Link button to simply send the whole Metrics page to your Sponsors.
-Think carefully before you do this, however - some sponsors might not want other organizations to have access to their metrics and chats! 🔒
+Lastly, use the Get Shareable Link button to simply send the whole Metrics page to your Sponsors.
+Think carefully before you do this — some sponsors might not want other organizations to have access to their metrics and chats. 🔒

 That was a lot of reading, so congratulations on making it this far!
 You get a cookie. 🍪 Now, why not go check out how to add Speakers to your event?
-It's very similar to adding sponsors, and you've already mastered that. 😉
+It's very similar to adding sponsors, and you're already an expert at that. 😉

 Questions?
 Chat Us or Email firstname.lastname@example.org